Oracle Park: Features

 The stadium contains 68 luxury suites, 5,200 club seats on the club level, and an additional 1,500 club seats at the field level behind home plate.

 On the facing of the upper deck along the left-field line are the retired numbers of Bill Terry, Mel Ott, Carl Hubbell, Monte Irvin, Will Clark, Willie Mays, Barry Bonds, Juan Marichal, Orlando Cepeda, Jackie Robinson, Willie McCovey, and Gaylord Perry, as well as the retired uniforms, denoted "NY", of Christy Mathewson and John McGraw who played or managed in the pre-number era.
 These two pre-number–era retired uniforms are among only six such retired uniforms in all of the Major Leagues.

-Oracle Park has a reputation of being a pitcher's park and the most pitcher-friendly ballpark in the National League, because the depth of the outfield limits home runs, according to ESPN.
-ESPN's MLB Park Factors lists Oracle Park as having the fewest home runs per game 6 out of the past 7 years, the one exception coming in 2013, when it was the 3rd lowest.
+Oracle Park has a reputation of being a pitcher's park and the most pitcher-friendly ballpark in the National League.
+According to MLB's Statcast data, Oracle Park is slightly hitter friendly for singles and doubles and a very strong park for triples, but strongly suppresses home runs.
+In 2025, Oracle Park was 15th of 30 MLB stadiums in overall Park Factor at an almost-neutral 99, but ranked 25th of 30 in home runs.